robbalmbra/RomBuilder/README.md

 [setup-buildtools.sh](scripts/setup-buildtools.sh) - Install required build tools on a host

-[start-docker.sh](scripts/start-docker.sh) - Start build within a docker environment using a specified config

 [start-local.sh](scripts/start-local.sh) - Start build within a local environment using a specified config

-## Docker

-Files needed to deploy a build within a docker environment with the nessassary tools.

 ## Notes